Skip to Content

 One of the best ways to see this micro nation is by a guided tour, which usually includes skip-the-line tickets.

-Or pay a bit more for a live tour guide on this popular small-group tour of the museums, Sistine Chapel and St. Peter’s Basilica (3 to 4 hours long).
+Or pay a bit more for a live tour guide on this popular small-group tour of the museums, Sistine Chapel and St. Peter’s Basilica.

 Colosseum

-Another Rome attraction, the Colosseum is the largest amphitheater in the world and is well worth seeing.
+Another popular Rome attraction, the Colosseum still stands as the largest amphitheater in the world and is well worth seeing.

-Lines can be heaving here in the summer months, so it’s essential to pre-book your tickets, which you can do as part of a guided tour or via the Colosseum’s official retailer.
+As lines are heaving here in the summer months, it’s essential to pre-book your tickets.
+Book a Colosseum guided tour, and you’ll get priority access.
+You can also book tickets from the Colosseum’s official retailer.

 Pompeii

-The ancient city of Pompeii, which was buried under ash and pumice when Mount Vesuvius exploded in 79 A.D, makes for an excellent day trip from Naples.
+The ancient city of Pompeii, buried under ash and pumice when Mount Vesuvius exploded in 79 A.D., makes for an excellent day trip from Naples.

 You’ll learn all about this tragic historical event and see some fascinating remains.
-As Pompeii was buried quickly under volcanic ash, it remained well-preserved until discovered much later in the 16th century.
+Since Pompei was buried so quickly under volcanic ash, much of it is well-preserved.

 This small-group tour with an archaeologist is top-rated.